 Develop one- or two-bedroom independent living duplex/triplex, townhome or apartment units, standard amenities, to meet the affordable rental housing needs of moderate- to upper income elderly households (81%+ AMI).
-This Program would include up to 30 units in Waverly, by 2033, and should feature a variety of living options and on-site amenities.
+This Program would include a minimum of 30 units in Waverly, by 2033, and should feature a variety of living options and onsite amenities.